 If a co-op has concerns about specific components other than the envelope (e.g. plumbing or balconies), those concerns can often be addressed with targeted investigations.
 Sometimes these can be combined with a BCA or BECA for greater cost savings.

 As part of the Federation's long-term planning services, we can assist co-ops obtain relevant technical reports.
 The process is very similar to our other group-buying services.
 Because we research and identify the best options when we choose partners, CHF BC members who work with our Program partners are not obliged to follow CMHC's three-quote requirement.
 By doing the research for you, we can help you avoid the time and effort of getting multiple quotes for services.
+We also offer another set of eyes when reviewing reports and can help advocate for members using our services.

 Our current partner for engineering services is IRC Group, a firm already familiar to a number of co-ops and The Agency for Co-operative Housing.
 IRC's primary BC office is located in Richmond, and the firm is able to serve clients across the Province.
+It has worked with co-ops from Northern BC, Vancouver Island and the Lower Mainland.